-We find that there are relatively strong positive correlations between the percentage of internal focalized paragraphs in a novel and all perceptual axes but sound and sight.
+We find that there are relatively strong positive correlations between the percentage of internal focalized paragraphs in a novel and all perceptual axes except for sound and sight.
 There are particularly strong positive correlations between internal focalization and interoception (0.54) and taste (0.70), which may be less perceptible to an `external' observer.
-Crucially, the opposite appears to be true for external focalization, which is negatively correlated with every sense except for sound and sight.
-The correlations between the sensory values and the percentage of zero focalized excerpts were generally weaker and not significant.
+Crucially, the opposite appears to be true for external focalization, which is negatively correlated with all senses except sound and sight.
+The correlations between the sensory values and the percentage of zero-focalized excerpts were generally weaker and not statistically significant.
 However, we found a notable negative correlation between zero focalization and touch.
-This may suggest that omniscient narrators focus less on characters' haptic sensory experiences, employ a language that is more reflective than descriptive \citep{gittel_neither_2024}, or may be an artefact of the skewed distribution of zero focalization values.
+This may suggest that omniscient narrators focus less on characters' haptic sensory experiences, employ a language that is more reflective than descriptive \cite{gittel_neither_2024}, or may be an artefact of the skewed distribution of zero focalization values.

 Overall, it appears that King is more likely to focus on the senses of smell, taste, touch, and interoception in internally focalized text and sound and sight in externally focalized text.
-This suggests that internally focalized texts may be more immersive, as they contain a greater variety of sensory descriptors, or at least that King's uses of internal and external focalization are characterized by different forms of immersivity.
+This suggests that internally focalized texts may be more immersive, as they contain a greater variety of sensory descriptors, or at least that different forms of immersivity characterize King's uses of internal and external focalization.
 Whether this is true of focalization generally, rather than specific to King's writing, remains an open question.